The pharmacist salary in Washington is around $111,300 yearly.

 |City||Hourly Salary||Annual Salary|

-10 Highest Paying Cities for Pharmacists in Washington
+10 Cities with Highest Pharmacist Salary in Washington

 Here are the top 10 paying cities for pharmacists in Washington: